onionpancakes/csv-service/README.md

 To run, execute `clj -A:run-part1`.

-The program will read the random sample files in `./data` and output the aggregate sorted view into `./out`.
+The program will read the random sample files in `./data` and output the aggregate sorted view to the terminal.

 ### Data format